 We stand by these principles today, especially in the context of advancing human rights in the Indo-Pacific region.

-This commitment reflects national values which are deeply embedded in Australian society and our respect for democracy and the rule of law.
+This commitment reflects national values that are deeply embedded in Australian society and our respect for democracy and the rule of law.
 It also underpins the way we have always engaged with the international community – with active, practical advocacy, sensitivity and fairness, and a willingness to speak out against human rights violations and abuses.

 Australia's campaign is built on five pillars: